kitakou0313/grafana-tempo-mcp/README.md

 A Model Context Protocol server

-This is a TypeScript-based MCP server that implements a simple notes system.
+This is a TypeScript-based MCP server that implements a grafana tempo.
 It demonstrates core MCP concepts by providing:

 - Resources representing text notes with URIs and metadata
 - Tools for creating new notes